1982 Michigan 500: Practice and Time Trials

 Mario Andretti led the opening day of practice on Wednesday, July 14.
 Andretti's speed of 206.3 mph was followed by Rick Mears at 205.7 mph and Al Unser at 204.5 mph.

 Mario Andretti won the pole on Thursday with a speed of 205.233 mph.
 Joining Andretti on the front row was Rick Mears at 203.816 mph and Gordon Johncock at 202.572 mph.
-The fourth-fastest qualifier, Don Whittington, was the only other car to qualify at over 200 moh with a speed of 202.350 mph.
+The fourth-fastest qualifier, Don Whittington, was the only other car to qualify at over 200 mph with a speed of 202.350 mph.

 Friday's practice session was marked by numerous on track incidents.
 George Snider spun but hit nothing.
 Josele Garza and Ken Hamilton crashed, with Garza needing to use a backup car.
 Scott Brayton spun and lightly hit the wall.
 Johnny Rutherford suffered damage to his car when his left front wheel fell off and he was able to avoid the wall.

 George Snider recovered from his practice spin to post the fastest speed in Friday's qualifying session.
 At 196.942 mph, Snider earned the 22nd starting spot.

 During the final day of practice on Saturday, Andretti crashed his pole-winning car in turn two.
 The car spun around and impacted the concrete wall with the left side.
 Andretti was unhurt, but the car could not be repaired in time for the race the following day.
 Andretti quickly got in the team's backup car and continued practicing, reaching speeds of 199 mph.
 Because he was no longer racing the car he qualified with, Andretti had to start from the last position.

 Roger Penske exercised the "promoter's option" and added Ken Hamilton to the field as the 34th starter.